 Sri Lanka’s North Western Province, the Anawilundawa Bird Sanctuary, is a paradise for nature lovers and birdwatching enthusiasts.
-Spanning 1,397 hectares between the coastal towns of Chilaw and Puttalam, this Ramsar Wetland Site is a unique ecological haven where three distinct ecosystems- coastal, mangrove, and freshwater- converge.
-This travel guide offers everything you need to plan an unforgettable visit to this lesser-known gem, from bird species to spots, the best time to visit, and practical tips for an immersive experience.
+Spanning 1,397 hectares between the coastal towns of Chilaw and Puttalam, this Ramsar Wetland Site is a unique ecological haven where three distinct ecosystems—coastal, mangrove, and freshwater—converge.
+This travel guide provides everything you need to plan an unforgettable visit to this lesser-known gem, from bird species and spots to the best time to visit and practical tips for an immersive experience.

 Overview of Anawilundawa Bird Sanctuary